 I'll be honest, launching the new website has been a ton of fun.
 It's a great excuse to go back through all my older posts and really give them a big facelift.
 Hopefully you are seeing the benefit of this, with content that is much easier to search, updated links, loads of new ideas and a bunch of new Free downloads like the NEW party invites I have included in this blog post.
 I originally covered Fairies back in 2016 and shared just three ideas but now there are over 20 so there are lots of new ideas for you to try at home now.
 In this update we will be looking at four new game ideas of course they are all Fairy themed.

 Make sure you check our our other fairy posts at the end of this to see our Fairy crafts, Fairy houses and Fairy Food.

-Lets kick off with the new fairy Party invites, they are now included in our amazing and very popular Party Invite Library, just click on the image for the free download.
+Lets kick off with the new fairy Party invites, they are now included in our amazing and very popular Party Invite Library, just click on the image for the download.

 As the music plays the fairies must do their best to keep the wuzzles (balloons) in the air, when the music stops all the girls must grab a balloon and hold it in their hand.
 Call out a color, whoever is holding that color balloon gets a small prize.
 Play until all the fairies have won a prize.

 To make this game more interesting each wuzzle can have a fun challenge inside.
 The player must pop their balloon and complete (or try to complete) the challenge inside to win their prize.
 Challenges can be fun and silly:

 - spin around and clap yelling “I believe in fairies”.

 - sing your favorite song in a funny voice.

 - pat your head while rubbing your tummy.